c4lab/AML-WSI/README.md

  Overview of the proposed method.</center>
 </p>

- ## Using PyHIST for patches generation
+ ## Using PyHIST for Patches Generation

  This process and code is based on [PyHIST](https://github.com/manuel-munoz-aguirre/PyHIST).